alleyinteractive/wp-light-sessions/README.md

       redirected
       back to.
 If no redirect is specified, the user will be redirected to the homepage.
 3. Before getting an authenticated user during a request, the request must first be declared as uncached.
-To do so, fire the action `wp_light_sessions_is_uncached_request` with a parameter of `true`.
-If the request is not explicitly declared as uncached, the plugin will not get the user and will instead throw an exception `Alley\WP\Light_Sessions\Cached_Request_Exception`.
+To do so, fire the action `wp_light_sessions_is_uncached_request`.
+If the request is not explicitly declared as uncached, the plugin will not get the user.
+The plugin will trigger a "doing it wrong" notice, as well as fire the action `wp_light_sessions_caching_error`.
 4. To get the authenticated user during a request, call `apply_filters( 'wp_light_sessions_get_current_user', null );`.
    Alternatively, you may directly call the function `Alley\WP\Light_Sessions\get_current_user()`, though the filter approach is safer as it doesn't introduce a hard dependency between your code and this plugin, and will fail silently.
-Either method will return a `WP_User` on success, `null` when there is no active session, or throw an exception on failure.
+Either method will return a `WP_User` on success, or `null` when there is a failure or no active session.
+   In addition to `wp_light_sessions_caching_error`, the plugin could also trigger `wp_light_sessions_authentication_error` if there was an authentication error.
+You could choose to throw an exception in your code from these actions.
 5. To check capabilities for a user, this plugin provides a filtered allowlist (`wp_light_sessions_cap_allowlist`) of capabilities that can be checked against a user with a light session.
 By default, this only includes `use_light_sessions`.
 Note that if you call `current_user_can( 'use_light_sessions' )` (or another capability on the allowlist), the request must be declared uncached per #3.
-Failing to do so will raise an exception.

 ## Q & A